OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 **Mini-grids** - Wind Turbines, Solar PVs, Mini/Small Hydro, Diesel generators
 -------------------------------------------------------------------------------

-Mini grids usually provide electricity from small power plants with generating capacity of few MW.
+Mini-grids usually provide electricity from small power plants with generating capacity of few MW.
 They tap locally available energy resources such as solar, hydro, wind, or can use commonly available fuels such as diesel.
 Overall, they can provide affordable electricity to rural and remote areas with low-medium electricity consumption habits.
 Cost-wise, if based on renewable sources, they usually have moderate to high upfront investment costs but small operational monetary costs and no fuel costs.
 On the other hand, diesel generator sets (gensets) are a mature technology with low upfront investment cost but subjected to operational costs depending on diesel pump price and transport costs fluctuations.

     .. image::  img/MiniGrid.png
         :scale: 85 %